sgh185/sgh185.github.io/_pages/research.md

-  My research contributions include investigating and developing compiler "enablers" to assist Noelle's parallelization capabilities and designing and building an instruction scheduler engine for users to utilize --- whether it be to parallelize code or apply to custom analyses and transformations.
+  My research contributions include investigating and developing compiler "enablers" to assist Noelle's parallelization capabilities and designing and building an instruction scheduler engine for users to utilize --- whether it be to parallelize code or for applying custom analyses and transformations.

   See some of our [progress](https://users.cs.northwestern.edu/~simonec/Software.html).